 After incorporating and cleaning the data, the software analyzes it with artificial intelligence and machine learning to make predictions about how the data will look in the future if trends continue.
 It can identify threats, help users manage risk and highlight opportunities for action.
 It can make predictions seconds, days, weeks or even years into the future if the data foundation is large enough.
 It can also draw from big data sources like Hadoop, Hive or an organization’s proprietary database depending on the questions the user is trying to answer.

-Other Types of Analytics
+Compared to Other Types

-Predictive vs. Prescriptive Analytics
+Predictive vs. Prescriptive

 Prescriptive analytics performs a “what if” function to measure the potential outcome of new initiatives by leveraging related information.
 For example, if we increase our sales expenditures in the northwest, then what will the likely outcome be?
 Prescriptive analytics might predict the answer to this question by using data collected when we increased sales funding in the northeast combined with current data from the northwest.